 Jump to:

-Why this Recipe?
+Why You'll Love this Recipe?

-Ultimately, I settled on thick and creamy hot chocolate with chai spice thanks to the help of my Instagram followers who voted via stories!
 This hot chocolate is made with real chocolate and Dutch process cocoa powder instead of just hot chocolate powder and milk, so it's really luscious and indulgent.

 A little bit of cream and corn starch makes it thick, rich, incredibly creamy.
 The type that will coat the back of a spoon.